Modern Slavery

 OUR SUPPLY CHAINS

-LKQ UK and Ireland is the largest distributor in the UK in the automotive and components sector and also operates across Ireland.
+LKQ UK & Ireland is the largest distributor in the UK in the automotive and components sector and also operates across Ireland.

 Our supply chain extends to parts manufacturers in Europe, the Middle East, Asia and Africa.
 In addition to dealing with manufacturers we deal with other suppliers to support the operational and commercial aspects of our business.